 Welchman, Lynn (2007) Women and Muslim Family Laws in Arab States.
 A Comparative Overview of Textual Development and Advocacy.
 Amsterdam: Amsterdam University Press.

-Welchman, Lynn (2000) Beyond the Code: Muslim Family Law and the Shar''i Judiciary in the Palestinian West Bank.
-Kluwer Law International.
+Welchman, Lynn (2000) Beyond the Code: Muslim Family Law and the Shari'a Judiciary in the Palestinian West Bank.
+The Hague: Kluwer Law International.

 Welchman, Lynn (1999) Islamic Family Law: Text and Practice in Palestine.
 Women's Centre for Legal Aid.

-Salih, Ruba and Zambelli, Elena and Welchman, Lynn (2020) '‘From Standing Rock to Palestine We are United’: diaspora politics, decolonisation and the intersectionality of struggles'.
-Ethnic and Racial Studies.
-[Forthcoming]
+Salih, Ruba and Zambelli, Elena and Welchman, Lynn (2021) '‘From Standing Rock to Palestine We are United’: diaspora politics, decolonisation and the intersectionality of struggles'.
+Ethnic and Racial Studies, (44) 7, pp 1135-1153.